svenwal/gaszaehler-home-assistant-esphome/README.md

     initial_value: '1460546'  # here we can intialize the value to the value we have read from the gas meter.
 ```

 This is the actual variable which stores and updates the gas meter value.
-Note it is based on pulses where are 1/100 of the value.
+Note it is based on pulses which are 1/100 of the value.
 So the above example actually represents `14650,46`.

 📝 Set the initial value to the value you have read from the gas meter.

 The parameter `restore_value` tells the ESP8266 to restore the value from the flash memory after a power outage.
-This is the corresponding change to the above `restore_from_flash` and tells the ESPHome that this variable should be stored in the flash memory.
+This is the corresponding change to the above `restore_from_flash` above and tells the ESPHome that this variable should be stored in the flash memory.

 ```yaml
 binary_sensor: